Cantera/cantera-website/pages/science/reactors.rst

 solution in time can be simulated as a very simple Reactor Network containing only the formerly created reactor.

-An example for such a Batch Reactor is :ref:`py-example-reactor1.py`.
+An example for such a Batch Reactor is given in the `examples
+</examples/python/reactors/reactor1.py.html>`__.

 Continuously Stirred Tank Reactor
 ---------------------------------